How to Prepare Your Property for the Winter

 Next, you need to decide who will actually be removing the snow at your property.
 Will it be your responsibility, the tenant’s responsibility or will you hire a third party?
 Check with your town to determine how long you have after the snowfall ends to get your sidewalks clean.
 Some towns will give you twelve hours, while others will give you more than a day.

 6. Digital Thermostats

 Make sure all battery operated thermostats have a new battery at the beginning of the season.
 If the battery dies when it is cold, the tenants will have no heat and the pipes will have the potential to freeze.
-A good rule of thumb is to change all batteries when the time changes to or from Daylight Savings.
+A good rule of thumb is to change all batteries twice a year at the same time you change your clocks for Daylight Savings.

 7. Inspect Trees

 Snow and ice have the potential to take down tree limbs or cause entire trees to fall.
 One cubic foot of snow weighs between 15 and 20 pounds.
 A one-inch thick square foot of ice weighs about 5 pounds.
 With this weight, you can see why it is so common for branches and trees to fall during winter storms.